Carleslc/AudioToText/README.md

 However, as an alternative you can use [DeepL API](https://www.deepl.com/pro-api?cta=header-pro-api) to translate the transcription to another language.

-The [DeepL API](https://www.deepl.com/pro-api?cta=header-pro-api) has a free quota of **500,000 characters per month**.

-If you exceed your free quota you can upgrade to _DeepL API Pro_ or try using the [Free Translator Files](https://www.deepl.com/translator/files) web feature uploading the generated transcripts.

 `task`: `Transcribe`

 `language`: `Auto-Detect` or select the source language of your audio file